chijunzheng/ORAN_RAG/README.md

 **Customization:**
 - **Service Account Credentials:** Ensure that the credentials_path points to the downloaded IAM service account key JSON file.
 - **File Paths:** Update the paths under paths, logging, and evaluation sections to match your local or cloud storage directories.
-- **Vector Search Parameters:** Adjust parameters like dimensions, num_neighbors, and deployment settings based on your project’s requirements and the scale of your data.
+- **Vector Search Parameters:** Adjust parameters like dimensions, num_neighbors, and deployment settings based on your project's requirements and the scale of your data.
 - **Reranking Parameters:** Modify rerank_top_n under the ranking section to control the number of top reranked chunks passed to the LLM.
 - **Chunking and Generation:** Modify chunk_size, chunk_overlap, and generation parameters to optimize for performance and accuracy.